 CDB, China Exim Bank and JBIC have clear requirements for the types of documents to be submitted for project review and approval.
 JBIC also requires that the types of materials might vary from project to project depending on the environmental and social risk assessment ratings.
 CDB provides that the borrower must obtain the EIA document officially approved by the host country (region) before the loan contract is signed.
-50 China Exim Bank requires the client to provide review documents issued by relevant departments in the host country, environmental and social impact assessment report, and written opinion in the credit granting review report by relevant department specifying the environmental and social risks of the client (including Pre-review).
+China Exim Bank requires the client to provide review documents issued by relevant departments in the host country, environmental and social impact assessment report, and written opinion in the credit granting review report by relevant department specifying the environmental and social risks of the client (including Pre-review).
 JBIC provides that class A projects shall submit Environmental and Social Impact Assessment reports and environmental permit certificates issued by the host government or other appropriate authority.
-For projects that
+For projects that will result in large-scale involuntary resettlement or loss of means of livelihood, resettlement action plans should be submitted, including livelihood restoration plans and indigenous people's plans where necessary.
+Class FI projects shall submit the classification and assessment results provided by financial intermediaries, and class B projects shall submit materials voluntarily.
+Class C projects have no need to provide materials concerning environmental issues.
+According to policies of the WB and the IFC, the clients can voluntarily submit documents and key information concerning environmental and social assessment.
+To conclude, policy banks in China and Japan have stricter and more specific requirements on the review materials while the WB and the IFC are more flexible.

-49 Paulson Institute: Profiting from Precaution.
+&lt;sup>49 Paulson Institute: Profiting from Precaution.